SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 type: 'automationscript'

 # [Required]
-# The id of the catalog item.
+# The ID of the Catalog item.
-# All versions for the same id are shown together in the catalog.
+# All versions for the same ID are shown together in the Catalog.
-# This id can not be changed.
+# This ID cannot be changed.
-# If the id is not filled in, the API will return one and consider this as the registration of a new item.
+# If the ID is not filled in, the API will return one and consider this as the registration of a new item.
-# If the id is filled in, a new version will be added to the catalog item with the given version number.
+# If the ID is filled in, a new version will be added to the Catalog item with the given version number.
 #   Must be a valid GUID.
 id: '<fill in guid here or leave empty>'

 # [Required]
-# The human-friendly name of the catalog item.
+# The human-friendly name of the Catalog item.
 # Can be changed at any time.
 #   Max length: 100 characters.
 #   Can not contain newlines.